jaquavis/GymBot/README.md

 Never miss a gym day again.

-Gymbot was devloped to help University of Calgary students stay active and consistent at the gym.
-Gymbot gives students the freedom to book into any gym appointment even if the desired time slot is full.
-Chock full of handy tools and featuring a clean UI, check out the newest Gymbot version under releases!
+GymBot was devloped to help University of Calgary students stay active and consistent at the gym.
+GymBot gives students the freedom to book into any gym appointment even if the desired time slot is full.
+Chock full of handy tools and featuring a clean UI, check out the newest GymBot version under releases!

 ## Windows
 Download the .exe from releases